M-ximus/Fast_search/README.md

 Sometimes we need to find huge strings in the big data set.
 This program can solve this problem)))

 `make` - compile all project without debug info

 `make debug` - it's needed only for debug

-`/templates` - folder with small database if `.txt` and project files for tests and benchmarks
+`/templates` - folder with small database with `.txt` books and project files for tests and benchmarks

 `./search.out file_name path_to_database_folder` - start format